V-Sekai/manuals/decisions/20241016-instantiating-v-sekai-content.md

 ## The Context

-To address the security concerns related to the V-Sekai content distribution, we are focusing on several key issues, including the sandbox API surface, file size management, resource loading, and packed scene instantiation.
+Address security concerns with V-Sekai content distribution like including the sandbox API surface, file size management, resource loading, and packed scene instantiation.

 ## The Problem Statement